Sinding Larsen Johansson Syndrome

 - Is relieved by rest

 How is Sinding Larsen Johansson Syndrome Diagnosed?

 Sinding Larsen Johansson Syndrome is typically diagnosed clinically by your physiotherapist or doctor.
 Knee X-ray may identify calcification or ossification at the patella – patella ligament junction.
 MRI scan will confirm and exclude other musculoskeletal injuries.

 Treatment for Sinding Larsen Johansson Syndrome

 Physiotherapy assessment and treatment is a proven benefit for Sinding-Larsen-Johansson syndrome sufferers.
 Left untreated, most patients will fully resolve their symptoms within 3 to 18 months (Duri et al. 2002).
-With proper management, most athletes will be able to return to their sport within 6 to 14 weeks (Iwamoto et al. 2009).
+With proper management, most athletes will return to their sport within 6 to 14 weeks (Iwamoto et al. 2009).

 Phase 1 – Knee Load Management

 - Immediate restriction of high impact activities, e.g. jumping and running.

 - Low impact activities, e.g. cycling, cross-trainer, water running or swimming, are usually asymptomatic.